30 Sept 2025Current

 You can find the full press release here as a PDF.

-Head of Press and Online Communication
+Deputy Head of Public Relations & Online Communication

 wenzel@staedelmuseum.de